seregazhuk/seregazhuk.github.io_old/_posts/2016-11-06-eloquent-leaking-with-many-queries.md

 {% endhighlight %}

-Here in an endless loop we grab records from out statistics and process them.
+Here in an endless loop, we grab records from out statistics and process them.
 But what happens if this loop will work too long.
 Soon you will find out that you are out of memory.
 But why?
 PHP memory leaks?
 Ok, lets force to run a garbage collector after every iteration:

 {% highlight php %}
 <?php